LouisHurschler/schweizer_jugend_forscht/README.md

 Ensure that the devices can connect to this broker.
 To achieve this, they must be on a shared IP space, such as an open network.
 In environments like HSLU's network, devices might not have access to other devices IP spaces.

-To overcome this, I created a private network using **dnsmasq** as a DNS server and **hostapd** to turn my laptop’s wlan card into an access point.
+To overcome this, I created a private network using **dnsmasq** as a DNS server and **hostapd** to turn my laptop’s WLAN card into an access point.
 This setup allowed external devices to connect (similar to a hotspot but self-managed).

 Additionally, I enabled port forwarding from this private network to HSLU's LAN network to provide internet access.
 This allowed other devices to connect to my laptop for both broker communication and internet access.